-Pierre Attard MANAGING DIRECTOR PTL LTD
+Pierre Attard

+Managing Director

+PTL Ltd

 Pierre is an experienced sales professional with a proven track record in sales growth and business development and key account management skills.
 He has always worked in the ICT and security sectors, mainly focusing on solutions for government and banking.
 Pierre previously held the roles of Head of Business Development, responsible for the execution of PTL's sales strategy and for building stronger partner relationships, and of General Manager for PTL.
 He was appointed Managing Director in August 2019, and sits on the board of directors of PTL.
-Pierre holds an Honours degree in Information Systems and Statistics, as well as an MBA.lecturer in Auditing for several years.
+Pierre holds an Honours degree in Information Systems and Statistics, as well as an MBA.